gmplab/frappe/README.md

 Full-stack web application framework that uses Python and MariaDB on the server side and a tightly integrated client side library.
-Built for [ERPNext](https://erpnext.com)
+Built for [ERPNext Chinese](https://corp.gmplab.com/blog/erpnext)

 ### Table of Contents
 * [Installation](#installation)